 EU's planned sanctions against Russia to hit South Stream, Yamal LNG

-A draft proposal outlines a package of targeted measures in the areas of access to capital markets, defense, dual use goods and sensitive technologies, EU diplomats said on condition of anonymity.
+A draft proposal outlines a package of targeted measures in the areas of access to capital markets, defence, dual use goods and sensitive technologies, EU diplomats said on condition of anonymity.

 It makes clear any measures should not affect current energy supplies and that sanctions should be reversible.